LTW1220/LTW1220.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    A. The mRNA levels of OTUB2 and LncRNA MALAT1 are significantly increased in AZD9291-resistant lung cancer cells (H1975/AR,HCC827/AR) compared with parental cells (H1975, HCC827).
-B. The expression level of OTUB2 is also increased in lung cancer patient tumor tissues.
+    A. The mRNA levels of OTUB2 and LncRNA MALAT1 are significantly increased in AZD9291-resistant NSCLC cells (H1975/AR,HCC827/AR) compared with parental cells (H1975, HCC827).
+B. The expression level of OTUB2 is also increased in tumor tissues from NSCLC patients.
 Patient-1: drug sensitive; Patient-2, patient-3: drug resistance.
 C. Schematic identification of S/A@CaP. {https://doi.org/10.1002/smll.202204133}
 </div>

 {% raw %}